Amir Mir: Bibliography

+Controversies

-Amir Mir has been an outspoken critic of former Pakistani President, Gen. Pervez Musharraf, condemning him as a military dictator who violated Pakistan's democracy and constitution.
+Mir has been an outspoken critic of former Pakistani President, Gen. Pervez Musharraf, condemning him as a military dictator who violated Pakistan's democracy and constitution.
 When he was named Best Reporter of 2005 by the All Pakistan Newspapers Society (APNS), he refused to accept the award as it was to be presented by Musharraf, and criticised the APNS for inviting Musharraf, whom Mir called a military dictator who did not respect the freedom of expression.

 In his book, The True Face of Jehadis: Inside Pakistan's Network of Terror, Mir claimed Musharraf believes in Islamic fundamentalism.
 Mir accused Musharraf of making half-hearted efforts to curb radical Islamic groups operating in Pakistan.

-Weekly Independent

-In early 2001, Mir launched the Weekly Independent, an English news magazine, as the project director cum editor.

-Publications

-The True Face of Jehadis – was published by the Lahore-based Mashal Books in 2006, its Indian edition was published by the New Delhi-based Roli Books the same year.
-The Japanese edition got into print in 2008 by Tokyo-based The English Agency.

-The Fluttering Flag of Jehad - was also published by the Mashal Books in 2008.

-Talibanization of Pakistan: From 9/11 to 26/11 was published by the New Delhi-based Pentagon Press in 2009.